pognetwork/champ/docs/security.md

 ![threat-model](threat.drawio.svg)

 ### **Description**

 - ### gRPC

     - gRPC Requests are the requests made by the client to the node.
 Requests can range from fetching the wallet balance to updating the node.
-    - gRPC Responses are the responses made by the node that provide the requested necessary information to the client.
+    - gRPC Responses are the responses made by the node that provides the requested necessary information to the client.

 - ### Database

-    Database queries, in the diagram marked as `data exchanges` handle saving and retrieving the data for the services and the node.
+    Database queries, in the diagram marked as `data exchanges`, handle saving and retrieving the data for the services and the node.

 ## Threats

 - ### All outgoing connections

     **Description**
-    These include the P2P Networking and gRPC connections between the Node and the Web Clients.
+    These include the P2P Networking and gRPC connections between the node and the Web Clients.

-    > DDOS: We plan to add rate limiting and we will guide Node Operators for optimal setup as we won't run the nodes ourselves.
+    > DDOS: We plan to add rate limiting and, we will guide Node Operators for optimal setup as we won't run the nodes ourselves.
     <br>(_Denial of Service, High Severity_)

-    > Insecure SSL version: In release we plan to refuse connections with a TLS version different than 1.3 and refuse insecure connections.
+    > Insecure SSL version: In a release, we plan to refuse connections with a TLS version different than 1.3 and refuse insecure connections.
 Currently, everything is accepted for development purposes.
     <br> (_Tamperling, High Severity_)

 - ### All Web Clients